taustation-fan/taustation-fan.github.io/README.md

 kinds of damage, Impact, Piercing and Energy.
 Weapons have an inherent accuracy, and one or sometimes two kinds of damage they make.

-There is also long range and shot range combat.
+Combat starts out in long range, and after four actions the distance changes to short range.

-Shotguns and Sniper Rifles are suited for long-range combat while knives, improvised weapons, hand guns and short-barrel rifles work in short range combat.
+Shotguns, rifles and sniper rifles are suited for long-range combat while blades, improvised weapons (clubs), hand guns and short-barrel rifles work in short range combat.
-Using a weapon in the wrong range incurs a penalty.
+Using a weapon in the wrong range incurs a penalty, and using a hand-to-hand weapon (blades and clubs) in long range is a guaranteed miss.

 After completing the *Intermediate Combat* University courses, you also have slots available on your belt, where you can equip stims that let you boost a stat